lily-sf888/my-chakra/README.md

 There's no doubt that our recent technological advancements have allowed us to stay better connected and made our lives easier in many ways.
 But when we constantly focus on a device instead of ourselves and what's going on around us we miss a great deal.
-Whether one believes in chakras or not, this app can be useful to anyone who wants to achieve more balance in mind and body through meditation and yoga.
+Whether one believes in chakras or not, this app can be used by anyone who wants to achieve more balance in mind and body through meditation and yoga.